villhei/elixirtut/README.md

 4
 ```

-When executing the `iex` REPL in the same directory where the compiled file is stored in, the module is automatically available for the Elixir interpreter.
+When executing the `iex` REPL in the same directory the compiled file is stored in, the module is automatically available for the Elixir interpreter.

 ### Functions

 ### Recursion